kescherCode/dead-mans-switch/README.md

 First, you set up the script `dms-update.sh` somewhere (with a changed path, if needed).
 Afterwards, you run either run it manually every once in a while, or launch it in your bashrc.
-This will the timestamp of your "last sign of life" into that file.
+This will put the timestamp of your "last sign of life" into a file everytime it is run.

 Now the script `dms.sh` comes into play, which also has to be set up somewhere.
 This one can be run by a cronjob, possibly being run every few hours or so.